-The Company will continue this restructuring program in 2023 and expects to incur additional restructuring charges of approximately \$5.0 million.
-The Company estimates these additional restructuring charges to be comprised of approximately \$2.0 million in severance and other employee costs, \$2.0 million of Facility Footprint Optimization costs, and \$1.0 million of consulting and other costs.
-The Company's restructuring activities are expected to be complete by December 31, 2023.
+Restructuring activities are ongoing and the Company expects to incur additional restructuring charges of approximately \$6.3 million.
+The Company estimates these additional restructuring charges to be comprised of approximately \$1.5 million in severance and other employee costs, \$4.3 million of Facility Footprint Optimization costs, and \$0.5 million of consulting and other costs.

-Note 15.
+Note 12.
 Income Taxes